 For over a decade, the National Writers Series has been bringing bestselling authors to Traverse City, MI.
-Nearly 200 authors have graced the stage—virtually or in person—since we began in 2010.
+More than 230 authors have graced the stage—virtually or in person—since we began in 2010.
 Since then, we’ve welcomed 70,000 attendees and sold more than 18,000 books through our local bookstores.

 This page will help authors and publicists get a feel for what an evening with the National Writers Series is like.
 Below, learn more about our events, our mission, and our esteemed NWS alumni.

 At NWS, we believe in the power of conversation.
 Each event features an author and a guest host who functions as an interviewer for the evening.
 We love pairing authors and hosts, always seeking to find the perfect match to bring out the best stories.
 Over the years, we’ve hosted more than 230 authors, including Lee Child, Margaret Atwood, Gillian Flynn, Jodi Picoult, Alice Walker, George Saunders, Elizabeth Strout, Anna Quindlen, Fredrik Bachman, David Sedaris, Janet Evanovich, Richard Clark, Larissa Fasthorse, Chasten Buttigieg, Robin Wall Kimmerer, Dax-Devlon Ross, Diana Gabaldon, Temple Grandin, Nikki Giovanni, David Blight, Harlen Coben, and Rita Mae Brown.

 To ensure the biggest possible audience, we get the word out through our 10,000-plus email list, social media, and pursue press opportunities for visiting authors.
 We line up author interviews locally and regionally in advance of the big day, and all of our events are later aired on NPR stations throughout the state.
 Finally, we work hard to encourage book sales.
-Our area is blessed with multiple independent booksellers, and we work with all of them to make sure visiting authors have books in stock, and our official bookstore partner, Horizon Books, also helps get out the word and facilitate event signings.
+Our official bookstore partner, Horizon Books, also helps get out the word and facilitate event signings.
 Authors can expect a sell-through of 10-30% based on attendee numbers, though those numbers can be much higher near a publication date for a highly anticipated book.
 For more information, please contact Anne Stanton at [email protected].

 We love bringing great conversations together for our audience.
 But even more importantly, we believe in encouraging literacy and a love of books for youth in northern Michigan.
 Proceeds from our events go to our Raising Writers programs, which include poetry workshops, book trivia competitions, writing classes, scholarships, and more.